MicrosoftDocs/power-automate-docs/articles/sap-integration/solutions.md

   - enduser
 ---

-# Prebuilt solution available for integrating SAP with Power Platform (preview)
+# Understand prebuilt solution available for integrating SAP with Power Platform (preview)

 [This article is pre-release documentation and is subject to change.]